 - Ski or snowboard in the great ski areas of Oddsskarð and Stafdalur.
 Both ski areas have some great slopes surrounded by stunning scenery.
 You can rent skis or snowboards at both ski areas.
 The opening season will depend on how the snow accumulates and can be found on the respective websites.
 If you happen to be in Iceland during the opening season why not take a day away from driving and slide down the slopes in Oddsskarð or Stafdalur.

 - See the Northern lights.
 Since the towns are small and farms are scant East Iceland is a great place to hunt for Northern lights.
 You can also take some great photos free from light pollution.
 All you need to do is to go outside on a night with clear sky and hope for a show.
 Or join us on our Northern lights tour where we show you some picturesque places to enjoy the show and take photos.

-In East Iceland the swimming pools in the following towns are open all year.
-They make for a great place for a relaxing winter visit.
+In East Iceland, the swimming pools in the following towns are open all year.
+They make a great place for a relaxing winter visit.
 Those towns are Djúpivogur, Fáskrúðsfjördur, Eskifjörður, Neskaupstaður, Egilsstaðir, Seydisfjörður and Vopnafjöður.

 - Visit Petra’s stone collection.
 Walk around this beautiful collection of colorful stones and minerals collected by one woman through her lifetime.
-On their website you can find opening hour and a lot of interesting information about Petra and her stone collection.
+On their website, you can find the opening hour and a lot of interesting information about Petra and her stone collection.

 For further inspiration check out 10 reasons to visit East Iceland and Top 10 things to do in East Iceland in summer or take a look at our tour selection.